-Details of the fees paid by the Company to Deloitte LLP in relation to non-audit services during the Regulatory Year are provided in Note 6 to the Regulatory Accounts.
+Details of the fees paid by the Company to Deloitte LLP in relation to non-audit services during the Regulatory Year are provided in Note 5 to the Regulatory Accounts.

-The employee section on pages 11 and 12 of the directors' report contains details of the Company's "speaking up" policy.
+The employee section on page 11 of the directors' report contains details of the Company's "speaking up" policy.